 Writer & Book Coach

 I fell in love with stories because of my mom.
-We always read together, from my earliest memories when "Are You My Mother?" was my favorite book to sitting with her to read chapters to one another from Anne of Green Gables, The Little House on the Prairie, and Little Women.
+We always read together.
+From my earliest memories when "Are You My Mother?" was my favorite book to reading chapters to one another from Anne of Green Gables, The Little House on the Prairie, and Little Women, time spent reading with my mom sticks out in my memory.
 Even now, we talk about books a lot, and I often give her my own fiction to read.

 I fell in love with historical fiction after I read Pillars of the Earth and corresponded with the author, Ken Follett.